-The mean mercury level in Common Carp from Lake Gregory was 21 ppb.
-OEHHA recommends a maximum of seven servings a week of carp for both the sensitive (women 18 to 45 years and children 1 to 17 years) and general (women 46 years and older, and men 18 years and older) populations, based on mercury.
+The mean mercury and PCB concentrations in Common Carp from Lake Evans were less than the detection level and 5 ppb, respectively.
+OEHHA recommends a maximum of seven servings a week of Common Carp for both the sensitive population (women 18 to 45 years and children 1 to 17 years) and general population (women 46 years and older, and men 18 years and older), based on mercury or PCBs.